-All Children in Indiana Deserve Access to the Child Tax Credit May 2025
+Restore the Child Tax Credit for All Children May 2025

 The Child Tax Credit (CTC) is one of the most successful anti-poverty and pro-child policies that exists.
-But some in Congress are looking to not only continue to exclude children without Social Security Numbers (SSN) from the CTCs, but also further exclude U.S. citizen children from being able to access it if their parents file taxes with an Individual Taxpayer Identification Number.
+But some in Congress are looking to not only continue to exclude children without Social Security Numbers (SSN) from the CTC, but also further exclude U.S. citizen children from being able to access it if their parents file taxes with an Individual Taxpayer Identification Number.